jordanxio/inst326_2025/README.md

   - Search items by keyword

-  - Apply discounts
+  - Apply discounts to individual items

-  - Log sales transactions
+  - Log and track sales transactions

-  - Display inventory summaries
+  - Display inventory summaries and sales reports

   - Save/load inventory and sales data from files